Rogue (video game): At A.I. Design

 Toy obtained a Macintosh and took the lead in porting the game to that system.
-Both Toy and Lane recognized that they could implement improved graphics with the Macintosh version, but neither had art skills to make the icons.
+Toy and Lane recognized that they could implement improved graphics with the Macintosh version, but neither had art skills to make the icons.
 Toy reached out to Wichman to help with these graphics.
-Wichman was initially cautious due to the fact that his credit for Rogue in the PC version had been cast as a "contribution" equal to the UCSC playtesters rather than as equal to Toy, Arnold, or Lane.
-However, he agreed to help and joined A.I.
+Wichman was initially cautious due to the fact that his credit for Rogue in the PC version had been cast as a "contribution" equal to the UCSC playtesters rather than as equal to Toy, Arnold, or Lane, but ultimately agreed to help and joined A.I.
 Design.
 Much of the Macintosh version was developed in concert by Toy, Wichman, and Lane in a cabin at the Squaw Valley Ski Resort.
 Following this, Epyx requested that Wichman lead the development of the Atari ST version, with the company providing Wichman a system to work on.
 This work occurred alongside Toy's work on the Amiga version.
 Wichman enlisted help from an Epyx in-house artist, Michael Kosaka, to create the art on the Atari ST version.
 Epyx would also fund A.I.
 Design to port the game to other systems including the TRS-80 Color Computer.

 Borch recognized the difficulty in marketing Rogue through traditional methods compared to other games on the market at that time, and opted to push the title through software catalogs rather than retail channels.
 Though it sold well initially, Rogue's sales quickly declined, and it was considered a commercial flop.
 Besides the competition from more graphically interesting games, Wichman attributed the failure to the fact that the commercial version of Rogue was essentially the same game previously offered for free via BSD and did not pose a new challenge.
 Epyx eventually went bankrupt in 1989, and A.I.
 Design disbanded.
 None of Toy, Wichman, Arnold, or Lane profited greatly from Rogue, though they became renowned in the industry for their participation on the game.

 Other ports

-In 1988, the budget software publisher Mastertronic released a commercial port of Rogue for the Amstrad CPC, Commodore 64, Atari 8-bit, and ZX Spectrum computers.
+In 1988, the budget software publisher Mastertronic released a commercial port of Rogue for the Amstrad CPC, Commodore 64, Atari 8-bit computers, and ZX Spectrum.

 Numerous clones exist for modern operating systems such as Microsoft Windows, Mac OS X, Palm OS, Linux, BSD OSs, and iOS.
-It is even included in the base distribution of NetBSD and DragonflyBSD.
+It is even included in the base distribution of NetBSD and DragonFly BSD.